traehflow/moneytransf/README.md

  - UPDATE /merchants/ - Update currently logged merchant.
 MERCHANT role is required for this endpoint.
  - DELETE /transactions/forceClean?millisAgo=number - cleans all transactions except those before millisAgo milliseconds.
  - DELETE /transactions/ - Forces transaction deletion task.
 ADMIN role is required
+ - GET /transactions/ - get list of all transactions for the current MERCHANT.
+Optional argument descriminator will filter them by transaction type.
  - POST /transactions/ - Performs a transaction.
 MERCHANT role is required.

 #### POST transaction body is looking like this: